bryantwells/rr25/index.md

 title: Home
 ---

-# Radio's Radius: <br>Mini FM and DIY Networks
+# Radio Radius: <br>Mini FM and DIY Networks

 Welcome to the home page for Radio's Radius: Mini FM and DIY Networks!
-This class and conversation series is hosted by [SFPC](https://sfpc.study/) and taught by [Bryant Wells]() and [Miguel Gajdos](), and is dedicated to exploring the potential of low-power FM radio as a tool for connection and artistic expression.
+This class and conversation series is hosted by [SFPC](https://sfpc.study/) and taught by [Bryant Wells](https://www.bryantwells.com/) and [Miguel Gajdos](https://miguelgajdos.com/), and is dedicated to exploring the potential of low-power FM radio as a tool for connection and artistic expression.

 ---